-The procedures for protecting the confidentiality of student records are based on state regulations and the federal Family Educational Rights and Privacy Act of 1974 (FERPA).
+The procedures for protecting the confidentiality of student records privacy review and disclosure are based on state regulations and the federal Family Educational Rights and Privacy Act of 1974 (FERPA).
 FERPA affords students certain rights with respect to their education records.
-They are:
+These rights include: